UCR-CS-Ed-team/PBA-Offline/README.md

 ### 0. Downloading zyBooks logfiles

 For PBA to analyze submissions for an assignment, you need a logfile of student submissions in `.csv` format for that assignment.
-To get this, follow the GIF below, or do the following:
+To get this, follow the GIF below:
-1. Go to the lab assignment in your zyBook
-2. Scroll down to "Class statistics", expand the section
-3. Click "Download log of all runs"

 ![Downloading zyBooks logfile GIF](.github/zybooks-download-logfile.gif)

-To analyze multiple assignments at once, you can download a logfile for multiple assignments like so:
+To analyze multiple assignments, download a logfile like so:

 ![Downloading zyBooks logfile for multiple assignments GIF](.github/zybooks-multi-download-logfile.gif)